Lunch Menus/Nutrition Services

 - Nutrition Health Forms

-Holy Spirit Catholic School, St. Francis of Assisi School, and St. Pius X School provides a federally subsidized lunch program that is regulated and monitored through the Food and Nutrition Program of the Minnesota Department of Education.
+Holy Spirit Catholic School, St. Francis of Assisi School, and St. Pius X School and Co-Cathedral of St. John the Evangelist Middle School provides a federally subsidized lunch program that is regulated and monitored through the Food and Nutrition Program of the Minnesota Department of Education.
 Additionally, the Olmsted County Public Health Department inspects each site’s food preparation areas twice per year.

-All lunches are priced at $3.05 at Holy Spirit School and St. Francis School.
-St. John's School and St. Pius School lunch price will be $3.10.
+All lunches are priced at $3.05 at Holy Spirit Catholic School and St. Francis of Assisi School.
+St. John the Evangelist Middle School and St. Pius X School lunch price is $3.10.
 This includes milk (white skim, 1%, and chocolate skim).
 Students are also welcome to bring a nutritious lunch from home and purchase milk separately for $.50.
 The “Offer versus Serve” concept is used where meat, grain product, vegetable, fruit, and milk is offered.
 The student must take at least 3 of the 5 items, with one item being a fruit or vegetable.
 Students are allowed to take additional servings of fruits and vegetables.

 The meal accounting process is a pre-paid system.
 Parents/guardians are asked to keep a minimum balance of $15 in the family account.
 Lunch payments may be made by check, cash, or on-line via the Infinite Campus parent portal.
 Low Balance reminders will be sent by email weekly when the account falls below $15.